muexxl/ha_addons/batcontrol/DOCS.md

 `address`: 192.168.0.XX # the local IP of your inverter. needs to be reachable from the machine that runs batcontrol
 `user`: customer #customer or technician lowercase only!!
-`password`: YOUR-PASSWORD # password for your inverter
+`password`: YOUR-PASSWORD # password for your inverter `max_pv_charge_rate`.
+Limits the rate at which your PV System charges your battery `max grid charge rate`.
+Limits the maximum charging rate of your battery when charging from the grid.

 ### `utility`: